 - Easy jam clearing mechanism

 If we’re talking about power tools, then you know that it was only a matter of time until Porter-Cable reared its ingenious head in the mix.

-Apart from being the most expensive staple gun on our entire list, their newest release is also the most popular model that proves extremely useful in numerous occasions.
+Apart from being the most expensive staple gun on our entire list, their newest release is also the most popular model that proves extremely useful on numerous occasions.
 If you’re looking for something that you can use professionally or the ultimate tool that will take your DIY game to the top, then this is it right here.

 So, what exactly makes the Porter-Cable US58 C-Crown Upholstery Stapler so insanely popular?
-We’re glad you asked.

 - Durable construction